enthought/pyface/README.rst

 -------

 Pyface source code is licensed with a BSD-style license.
-Some default images are licensed with other licenses.
-See the license files for further information.
+Some default images and icons are licensed with other licenses.
+See the image_LICENSE.txt file for further information.